Shermayster/udacity-superDuperDrive/starter/cloudstorage/README.md

 Your tech lead already designed a database schema for the project and has added it to the `src/main/resources` directory.
 That means you don't have to design the database, only develop the Java code to interact with it.

 Your tech lead also created some HTML templates from the design team's website mockups, and they placed them in the `src/main/resources/templates` folder.
-These are static pages right now, and you have to configure them with Thymeleaf to add functionality and real data from the server you develop.
+These are static com.udacity.jwdnd.course1.cloudstorage.pages right now, and you have to configure them with Thymeleaf to add functionality and real data from the server you develop.
 You may also have to change them to support testing the application.

 From the link above, you can download the starter code and open it as a Maven project in IntelliJ.